apjanke/OctaveSupport/README.md

 sublime-octave
 ==============

-Octave package for Sublime Text, providing syntax highlighting.
+Octave package for Sublime Text, providing syntax highlighting, indentation settings, and code snippets.

 I’m not really sure what I'm doing here, either with the package itself, or how to structure a Git repo for a redistributable Sublime package.